Key Highlights

 * The first ever refugee team competed at the 2016 Olympics in Rio.
 The team comprised of athletes from countries such as Ethopia, South Sudan, Syria and The Democratic Republic of Congo.

 * Nearly half of the world's 22 million refugees are under the age of 18.
-This is the highest number of child refugees since
+This is the highest number of child refugees since World War II.

 * Altogether, more than half of all refugees worldwide came from three countries- Syrian Arab Republic, Afghanistan, South Sudan.